scottchampion/hacker_rank/README.md

 # hacker_rank

 Trying my hand at the hacker rank challenges.
-Follow along if you like.
+Goal is hacker rank of 1000+ Follow along if you like.